Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 3. With good planning and skills aquisition, the student can compress the time and effort needed by other parts of her life, in order to free up time and energy to study.
 She has to do this ahead of time, because  some of these investments take an amount of time and energy that directly hurts her bottom line of how much she can put towards studying each day.
 For example, it's very difficult to learn to cook if cooking takes 3 hours due to missing ingredients and tools and not knowing how to cut vegetables.

-Can we work out a mutually exclusive, collectively exaustive set of factors for the student to cover (Even if emperically)?
+Can we work out a mutually exclusive, collectively exaustive set of factors for the student to cover?
 In general, it's short-term worries over long-term worries.
-To have food takes time and effort (whether via money, travel, or preparation time), using up a part of the day and, even if slightly unpredictable, adds a tiny part of stress to the day.
+To have food takes time and effort (whether via money, travel, or preparation time), using up a part of the day and, even if slightly unpredictable, adds a some amount of stress to the day.

 Time discounting is the basic mechanism by which stress and tiredness acts on ability to settle down and study.
 More stress means lower time horizon and higher discounting meaning less motivation for long-term investments (like studying is).
-Ways to diminish this effect including as well as reducing ongoing stress by streamlining other activities [PREREQUISITES], as well as making studying an activity with a very small time delay to payoff [MOTIVATION] (which we will talk about in the next part of this series).
+Ways to diminish this effect (as well as reducing ongoing stress) include streamlining other activities [PREREQUISITES] and making studying an activity with a very small time delay to payoff [MOTIVATION].

 There are generally ways to transmute stressors into other types of stressors.
-For example, if hunger is a current stressor, there are options to use different amounts of time or money to acquire food, transmuting a need for food to a need for time, energy or money.
+For example, if hunger is a current stressor, there are options to use different amounts of time or money to acquire food, transmuting a need for food to a need for time, effort or money.
+Everything outside of motivation could be reduced, in my thinking, to one of time, effort and money (none of which are infinite).

 Now we have an equivalent (if simplified) of the prerequisites that are needed to succeed in studies.
 Time and energy savings (from abstraction and practice of recurring tasks) will increase personal executive capacity.

-Enforcement mechanisms will increase legal capacity.
-[MOTIVATION]
+Enforcement mechanisms, when they are set up, will increase [MOTIVATION].

 ### My Experience
 Do I have these foundations?

 A year ago, not necessarily.
 Right now, yes!
-We have increased state capacity, by a lot.
+We have increased personal capacity, by a lot.

 1. a human needs a set of foundations to sustain itself and generate enough slack that can be reinvested into education and skills practice.
 These two are seperate but connected. motivation is the causal mechanism of this: stress means less motivation to invest in the future, and more motivation to fix things now.